Husterknupp/lkg-halle/README.md

 Calendar is source of truth because it's easiest to create/edit dates.

-A service accounts needs access to a shared calendar in order to read events.
-Sharing through the calendar website didn't work for me.
-I added it via `google.calendar.calendarList.insert` programmatically (the service account email address).
+A service account needs access to a shared calendar in order to read events.
+Sharing through the calendar website didn't make the events visible to the service account for me.
+I added it programmatically via `google.calendar.calendarList.insert` (the service account email address).

 ## Codecept